 We were also interested in whether the win-loss ratio of deals could be an indicator of which of our customers we could offer this service to.
 When we looked at our well-performing models, the win-loss ratios were ranging too dramatically to make any conclusions.
 If we analyze more customers’ data, perhaps we could look at the win-loss ratio in combination with a number of deals, however, at the current state, it proved not to be a useful metric.

-Previously we mentioned that our source datasets came from CRM, email, and web tracking tools.
+Previously we mentioned that our source datasets came from CRM, email, and website visitor tracking tools.
 Does a business need to be using all of these tools to be able to use performant deal conversion predicting models?
 A business can use all three tools or only one of the aforementioned tools.
 Our analysis included training models with a variety of source datasets: